Lee Bright: Early life, education and career

+Political career

 Spartanburg School District

 Bright was elected to the Spartanburg School District Six Board in 1999, and served on the board until his election to the South Carolina legislature.
 As a school board member, Bright called for teaching creationism in school science classes, explaining, "they're teaching evolution right now in school, and it's only a theory."
 In 2005, Bright was recognized with a "Friend of the Taxpayer" award from Citizens for Efficient Government.